MicrosoftDocs/entra-docs/docs/identity-platform/how-to-run-native-authentication-sample-macos-app.md

 #Customer intent: As a dev, devops, I want to learn about how to configure native authentication macOS sample app to sign up and sign in scenarios using Microsoft Entra External ID.
 ---

-# Sign in users in sample macOS (Swift) app by using native authentication
+# Sign in users in sample macOS app by using native authentication

 This guide shows how to run an macOS sample application that demonstrates sign-up and sign in scenarios using Microsoft Entra External ID.